SoftwareSystemsLaboratory/PTMTorrent/README.md

 described in each model hub's `README.md` file within the scripts folder.

 > NOTE: Hugging Face's `__main__.py` can be parameritized to allow for a
 > specific percentage of the model hub to be downloaded.
-By default, it is 0.1
+By default, it is the first 0.1 (10%) of models sorted by downloads in descending order.
-> (10%).

 To run any of the scripts, execute the following command pattern: